 Missing Gyro Data?

-Note: On DJI O3, only certain camera settings allow you to record gyro data.
-Check my DJI O3 tutorial for more details.
+Note: On DJI O3 and O4 (Lite & Pro), only certain camera settings will enable gyro data recording.
+Check my DJI O4 Pro tutorial for more details: https://oscarliang.com/how-to-setup-dji-o4-pro/#Video-Stabilization

 Lens Profile

-If your camera has a supported lens profile, Gyroflow will automatically load it.
-If not, you can manually select a lens profile or create one.
-Accurate lens profiles help Gyroflow understand your camera’s distortion characteristics, improving stabilization.
+If your camera has a supported lens profile, Gyroflow will automatically load it when you import the video.
+If it doesn’t, you can manually select a profile or even create a custom one.
+Accurate lens profiles help Gyroflow understand the optical distortion of your camera’s lens, significantly improving stabilization results.

 Syncing Gyro Data with Video